kyledeguzmanx/fDev-optimization-lazyLoading/README.md

 ![Screenshot](attempt2.png)

-Interestingly enough, this method did reduce the initial loading.
+Interestingly enough, this method did reduce the initial loading time.
-But I don't understand why there are still list items that are showing up in this list.
+I don't understand why there are still list items that are showing up in this list.
+More research is required.

 # Attempt 2
 ![Screenshot](attempt3.png)